-You need to go to your doctor now!
+Health tips that make health happen You need to go to your doctor now!

-When is it time for a well-care visit?
+When is it time for a wellness visit?

-All Amerigroup members need regular Texas Health Steps checkups or adult well-care visits.
-This way your primary care provider or doctor can see if you have a problem before it is a bad problem.
-When you become an Amerigroup member, call your doctor and make the first appointments for you and your child within 90 days.
+All Amerigroup members need to have regular wellness visits.
+This way your primary care provider can see if you have a problem before it is a bad problem.
+When you become an Amerigroup member, call your primary care provider and make your first appointment within 90 days.